 Most diverse songs

-Recent studies recording bowhead whales singing all winter long under the Arctic ice have revealed they are creative singers.
-Bowhead whales sing loudly from November to April during 24-hour darkness of the polar winter.
-Unlike other whales, bowheads produce lots of different songs each year, their songs are rich with variation; bowhead songs completely change within years and between years.
+Recent studies recording bowhead whales singing all winter long under the Arctic ice have revealed that they are creative singers.
+Bowhead whales sing most frequently from October through April during the near full darkness of the polar winter.
+Unlike other whales, bowheads produce lots of different songs each year and their songs are rich with variation.
+Bowhead songs completely change within years and between years.
 Scientists have identified 184 distinct melodies recorded in one area over a three year period.